edu-mryo/Obsidian_UOL_CS/Introduction to Programming I ( Oct 2023 ) /Week 6 Variables, Objects and Interaction (cont.)/Week 6 Summary.md

 2. Good use of objects
 3. Logical organisation
 4. Explanatory comments
-5. Follow conventions and guid
+5. Follow conventions and guidelines explicitly mentioned.

 The code which are not elegant, a redundant codes are and should be avoided
 ![redundant_code](redundant_code.png)